 When you were younger, did you ever spend time watching an ant colony?
 Were you intrigued by the organization of labor, division of tasks and interaction between individual ants?
 It is remarkable how organizations behave, no matter the size or even the species.

 Organizational behavior is a riveting subject, whether it involves examining ant colonies, buzzards’ nests or business organizations.
 Of course, our greatest fascination is with the human species and how we collectively organize for work.
 For this reason, we want to call your attention to one of the most riveting courses in the online MBA program at the University of Texas at Tyler.

 Our Organizational Behavior course covers the issues managers face when trying to lead people and organizational units to achieve corporate objectives.
 But what exactly is organizational behavior (OB), and why is it an important area of study within an MBA program?

-We talked to our professors and it seems no singular definition of organizational behavior suffices to introduce all of its important aspects, but these definitions from two organizations bring the scope of this study into view:
+We talked to our professors and it seems no singular definition of organizational behavior suffices to introduce all of its important aspects, but this definition from Investopedia brings the scope of this study into view: